-- Staff reviews the ten-year Watershed Management Plan Implementation Plan and all completed water resource implementation plans for proposed activities.
-On June 23, 2021 the Board held a workshop for strategic planning to review plan priorities and determine if plan amendment is warranted. - Staff contacts all municipalities and agencies to discuss potential cooperative projects and stakeholder priorities. - Board meets as many times as necessary for a budget workshop to assess the previous year's work plan and consider projected projects and programs.
-For the 2022 budget, the Board met August 11, 2021 to develop an initial draft 2022 budget. - Board holds a public hearing to receive public comment on the proposed draft levy and budget.
-For the 2021 budget, the public hearing was held September 8, 2021. - Board certifies initial levy to the County in September. - The budget is presented to the County Commissioners in a public workshop. - Between September through December, Board reviews projects and programs.
-The Board determines if the final budget and levy can be reduced at the regular December Board meeting. - Prior to final certification, the Board of Managers took any additional public comment on the 2022 Budget and Levy on December 8, 2021 at the regular meeting. - Final levy is certified in December.
+- Staff reviews the ten-year Watershed Management Plan Implementation Plan and all completed water resource implementation plans for proposed activities. - Staff contacts all municipalities and agencies to discuss potential cooperative projects and stakeholder priorities. - Board meets as many times as necessary for a budget workshop to assess the previous year's work plan and consider projected projects and programs.
+The Board met July 28, 2022 to develop an initial 2023 budget. - Board holds a public hearing to receive public comment on the proposed draft levy and budget.
+For the 2024 budget, the public hearing was held September 13, 2023. - Board certifies initial levy to the County in September. - The budget is presented to the County Commissioners in a public workshop. - Between September through December, Board reviews projects and programs.
+The Board determines if the final budget and levy can be reduced at the regular December Board meeting. - Prior to final certification, the Board of Managers took any additional public comment on the 2024 Budget and Levy on December 13, 2023 at the regular meeting. - Final levy is certified in December.

-For the 2022 budget, the District will continue implementing the 2017 - 2026 watershed management plan.
+For the 2024 budget, the District will continue implementing the 2017 - 2026 watershed management plan.